parvanov/log4j-s3/README.md

 All external store above are optional.
 If no configuration is found for S3, for instance, the appender will not attempt to publish to S3.

+Update 0.1.1
+- allows for periodic flushes to S3.
+It will keep overwriting the current file until it fills up.
+The periodic flushing is configurable and optinal.
+- optional gzip of log files

 ## Install

 ```scala